NHS Thurrock CCG Constitution

 Mid and South Essex Success Regime

-The regime in Essex covers hospitals and NHS providers in the south of the county plus the CCGs that commission the services, including Thurrock CCG.
-The two to three year programme will see hospitals, GP surgeries and other NHS service providers work together to address deep-rooted pressures and secure high quality care.
+The Partnership covers hospitals and NHS providers plus the CCGs that commission the services, including Thurrock CCG.
+The Partnership will see hospitals, GP surgeries and other NHS service providers work together to address deep-rooted pressures and secure high quality care.

 Performance Targets (KPI's) + Performance Framework